Char Bouba war: Nasr's succession and downfall of the Islamic state

 Following Nasr's death the Zawaya elected al-Faqih al-Amin. al-Amin had been born Sidi al-Fadil, and was descended from Zawaya employed by the Hassan chiefs.
 It was therefore hoped that al-Amin would be able to bring the Hassan to terms, who having been beaten in three battles, were ready to negotiate.
 An agreement was reached between the Hassan and the Zawaya whereby the Hassan would recognise the spiritual authority of the Zawaya Imam, and in return the Imam would give up all political claims, including his ability to levy zakat.
 However the majority of the Zawaya, who still followed the militarism of Nasr ad-Din, were opposed to any compromising with the Hassan, and deposed al-Amin.
 The Zawaya elected Qadi Uthman as his replacement.
 Uthman had previously served as Nasr al-Din's Vizier and had been one of his closest companions.

 Uthman revived the policy of militarism and non-negotiation with the Hassan.
 He also reintroduced the zakat, which he demanded from weaker tribes and factions.
 These weaker groups resisted, joining together and seeking the support of Hadi.
 Hadi's forces then proceeded to wipe out the Zawaya's tax collecting expedition.
 Uthman was in turn killed fighting the Wolof, and was succeeded by a string of 3 Imams including Munir ad-Din, Nasir ad-Din's brother.
 The Imamate was eventually defeated by the combined forces of the Hassan and the rebelling tribes.

+In Senegal the marabout movement had brought practically all commerce at Saint-Louis to a standstill.
+As the Zawaya grip loosened, the French found opportunities to militarily reinforce the deposed monarchies.
+With their support Yerim Kode betrayed the Muslims, and soon Jolof, Cayor, and Futa Toro were also back in the hands of their former rulers.

+Foreign Involvement

+Both the sultan of Morocco and French trading post at Saint-Louis became involved in the war.
+According to historian Oumar Kane, the war allowed the king of Morocco to support the Hassan tribes against Zawaya forces.
+The relation went both ways, with Hadi, emir of Trarza, requesting for Moroccan soldiers to defeat his rivals.
+On the French side, merchants at Saint-Louis sought the continued flow of goods on the Senegal River.
+The areas which fought under Nasr's banner turned the region from a collection of small states to one united under an energetic figure.
+Senegalese historian Boubacar Barry also argues that competition with the Dutch trading post contributed to the anxiety of French merchants.
+Thus, the French continued trade with Nasr during 1673 while waiting for a chance to shatter his movement.